jmgilman/bapi/README.md

 > An HTTP API for serving up data contained within a Beancount ledger file.

-The Beancount API is an HTTP API built using [FastAPI][1] and provides programmatic access to data that is derived from Beancount ledger files.
-See the [docs][2] for more details.
+The Beancount API is an HTTP API built on [FastAPI][1] and provides programmatic access to a [Beancount][2] ledger.
+It is [OpenAPI][3] compliant and provides rich access to the data contained within a ledger.

 ## Usage